Keruspe/GPaste/README.md

 * `libgpaste-daemon` allows you to write your own GPaste daemon
 * `libgpaste-client` helps you integrate GPaste in your application
 * `libgpaste-gnome-shell-client` helps you integrate the gnome-shell dbus api in your application
+* `libgpaste-applet` allows you to write your own GPaste applet

 A default daemon named `gpasted` is provided, with four keybindings: